Have you been wondering how to start a blog?

 There are so many ways to bring in money as a blogger.
 All it takes is time and a little creativity.

 Here are the first 5 steps you need to take if you want to get your blog up and running today:

 You’ve gotta figure out what you want to write about.
 If you’re in this to make money, you need to take that into consideration, too.

 I’ve been blogging for about a year and a half now and I’ve come to realize not every niche is created equal when it comes to making money.

-There are tons of reasons why a blog isn’t profitable, but one of those reasons could easily be a poor choice in niche.
+There are tons of reasons why a blog isn’t profitable, but one of those reasons could easily be a poor choice of niche.

 Sure, you need to be able to write about something you know you want to write about, but you need to take your audience into consideration.

 Odds are, you’ll have the best chance of creating a profitable blog if you choose one of these niches: